 It may take your doctor several days to review and evaluate the results of your upper GI and small bowel test.
 Your doctor will examine the scans to determine how well and how fast the barium traveled through your digestive system.

-- achalasia (a disorder affecting esophagus’ ability to move food into stomach)
+- achalasia, which is a disorder affecting esophagus’ ability to move food into the stomach

-- diverticula (an abnormal pouch or sac in the esophagus)
+- diverticula, which is an abnormal pouch or sac in the esophagus

 - esophageal cancer

-- hiatal hernia (part of the stomach sticks through an opening in the diaphragm, jutting up into the chest)
+- a hiatal hernia, which occurs when a part of the stomach sticks through an opening in the diaphragm and juts up into the chest

 - stomach cancer